 At daybreak the merchant replaced his own weak carts for stronger ones and exchanged his own common goods for the most costly of the abandoned merchandise.
 When he arrived at his destination, he was able to barter his stock of wares at two or three times their value.
 He returned to his own city without losing a single man out of all his company.

 This story ended, the Buddha said, "Thus it was, laymen, that in times past, the foolish came to utter destruction, while those who clung to the truth escaped from the yakkhas' hands, reached their goal in safety, and returned to their homes again.
 "This clinging to the truth not only endows happiness even up to rebirth in the Realm of Brahma,[3] but also leads ultimately to Arahantship.
 Following untruth entails rebirth either in the four states of punishment or in the lowest conditions of mankind."
-After the Buddha had expounded the Four Truths, those five hundred disciples were established in the Fruit of the First Path.
+After the Buddha had expounded the Four Truths, those five hundred disciples were established in the Fruit of the First Path."Look," he said to the other merchant, "the two of us can't travel together.
+Would you rather go first or follow after me?"

 The Buddha concluded his lesson by identifying the Birth as follows: "The foolish young merchant was Devadatta,[4] and his men were Devadatta's followers.
 The wise merchant's men were the followers of the Buddha, and I myself was that wise merchant."